richeymichael/remarkable-assistant/README.md

 There is currently a [DMG](bin/RemarkableAssistant.dmg) for Mac in the bin directory

 # Installing and running the python directly
-Install the requirements
+Install the requirements:

 `pip install -r requirements.txt`

-Run the application
+Run the application:

 `python src/main.py`

 # How to use it